biochain-ai/biochain-ai/README.md

 #### View Personal sharing requests

-`minifab invoke -p '"viewSharingRequests"' -o parma.com`
+`minifab invoke -p '"viewRequests"' -o parma.com`

 #### Accept sharing request
 The second argument is the number of the request.
 This number can be seen in the request